 One of the lowest priced one touch bean to cup coffee machines or “cappuccino makers”, this is an impressive machine from German company Melitta.

-Melitta is a extremely well established coffee brand, very among the oldest.
+Melitta is a very well established coffee brand, in fact one of the oldest.
 A lady by the name of Melitta Bentz invented the paper coffee filter in the early 1900s when she came up with the idea to put holes in the bottom of a brass pot & cover the holes with blotting paper.

-Naturally Melitta has more of a history in filter coffee than espresso coffee, but they have been producing espresso coffee machines for a while now, and they’ve built up a good reputation one of their customers especially with bean to cup machines.
+Naturally Melitta has more of a history in filter coffee than espresso, but they have been producing espresso machines for a while now, and they’ve built up a good reputation among their customers particularly with bean to cup machines.

 So we’re talking about one touch machines now, press a button and the machine does everything including frothing the milk, and the Solo does this for you with a cappuccinatore.
 There’s a pipe, you stick this in your milk bottle, and then the machine will froth the milk and deliver it into your cup.

-As I said earlier, you don’t get much control over milk texture or milk temperature with a lot of one touch machines, unless you spend quite a little more, however if you’re not too fussed about that and if you’re on a budget, I think this machine is well worth a look.
+As I said earlier, you don’t get much control over milk texture or milk temperature with most one touch machines, unless you spend quite a bit more, but if you’re not too fussed about that and if you’re on a budget, I think this machine is well worth a look.

 Check Price – Gaggia Direct